EBZebra/docs/edge/source/guide/setup.md

-# Installation
+# Enterprise Browser Installation
-## Desktop Installation
+## Installation on a desktop or laptop

 Installing Enterprise Browser on your system will provide all the software necessary to start making your own Enterprise Browser apps.
-All that's needed is a computer that can connect to one or more **[supported Zebra devices](index.html)** running Android, Windows Mobile or Windows CE.
-See Prerequisites for connection details.
+All that's needed is a **computer that connects via ADB or ActiveSync to one or more [supported Zebra devices](index.html) running Android, Windows Mobile or Windows CE**.
+See the Prerequisites section for connection details.

 #####Mac OS X Support
 Enterprise Browser 1.3 and higher can be downloaded as a disk image (.dmg) for installation on Mac OS X systems.
 This permits Mac users to:

-* Copy EnterpriseBrowser.apk (app) files to Android devices
+* Copy EnterpriseBrowser .apk files to Android devices
-* Copy EnterpriseBrowser cab files to servers for mass deployment
+* Copy EnterpriseBrowser .cab files to servers for mass deployment
-* Create shortcuts to Android apps using the EB native widget (in the device after installing the EB app)
+* Create shortcuts to Android apps using the EB native widget
 * Access the Enterprise Browser demo app
 * Easily link to EB online help

 ### Prerequisites

-* **A computer running Windows or Mac OS X** (limited functionality)
+* **A computer running Windows or Mac OS X** (Macs offer a subset of functions)
-* **USB driver for targeting Zebra devices** (Windows only)
+* **USB driver for targeting Zebra devices** (required on Windows only)
 * **Android Debug Bridge (if targeting Android devices)**
 * **Microsoft ActiveSync (if targeting Windows Mobile/CE devices)**

+PT 105137576

 ### Windows Installation

+####Before proceeding:
+**You must manually uninstall the prior version of Enterprise Browser** before installing the new one.
+Otherwise, skip to step 2.

+1. **Select Start Menu > Enterprise Browser > Uninstall Enterprise Browser** and follow the prompts.
-[Download Enterprise Browser](https://atgsupportcentral.motorolasolutions.com/ewa/pub/getFile.do?fileName=ssi/emb/downloads/EnterpriseBrowser_v1.2.9.0.msi) and launch the installer (.msi) file.
+2. **[Download Enterprise Browser](https://atgsupportcentral.motorolasolutions.com/ewa/pub/getFile.do?fileName=ssi/emb/downloads/EnterpriseBrowser_v1.2.9.0.msi) and launch the installer** (.msi) file.

-**Windows systems** will display an image similar to the one below:
+An image will appear similar to the one below:

 ![img](images/getting-started/setup/setup-msi-install.png)

-When it finishes, **select Enterprise Browser > EnterpriseBrowser Installer** from the Start menu, which should look similar to the one below:
+When the first part completes, **select Enterprise Browser > EnterpriseBrowser Installer** from the Start menu, which should look similar to the one below:

 <!--[img](images/getting-started/setup/setup-start-menu-items.png)-->
 ![img](images/getting-started/setup/Shortcut_Creator_01.jpg)